Subaru Crosstrek Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Subaru Crosstrek insurance rates for additional coverage choices and driver risks.
+The chart below details average Subaru Crosstrek insurance rates for different risk profiles and scenarios.

-Car insurance prices for a Subaru Crosstrek are also quite variable based on your driving record, the trim level of your Crosstrek, and deductibles and policy limits.
+Car insurance rates for a Subaru Crosstrek also range considerably based on liability limits and deductibles, your driving record, and the trim level of your Crosstrek.

-An older driver with no driving violations and high deductibles could pay as little as $1,100 every 12 months on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers will be charged as much as $4,500 a year.
+More mature drivers with no driving violations and higher deductibles may pay as low as $1,100 every 12 months on average, or $92 per month, for full coverage.
+Rates are highest for teenagers, since even excellent drivers will be charged upwards of $4,400 a year.
 View Rates by Age

-The state you live in also has a big influence on Subaru Crosstrek insurance rates.
-A middle-age driver might find prices as low as $790 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $1,720 on average in Michigan, Louisiana, and New York.
+Your home state also has a big influence on Subaru Crosstrek insurance prices.
+A middle-age driver might find rates as low as $840 a year in states like New Hampshire, Ohio, and Utah, or at least $1,580 on average in Florida, Michigan, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |